 - What if…Charlotte had been a goat instead of a spider?
 Women had not gotten the right to vote?
 Salmon become extinct?

 - Who/What is your favorite…character in the book your teacher is reading?
 Kind of dinosaur?
 Inventor?
 Be sure to follow this one up with Why?

 - Why do you think…Northwest Native Americans built longhouses rather than tepees?
 Your heart has four chambers?
-People kept slaves?
 The dinosaurs went extinct?

-- Show me how… to make a factor tree.
-To make a cursive “f.”
-To find the latitude and longitude of our city.
-To use a comma when writing a date.
+- Show me how to… make a factor tree, make a cursive “f,” find the latitude and longitude of our city, or use a comma when writing a date.